 Prime Minister Jim Bolger opens the show, the day before New Zealand Day.
 Over the show's three-week duration, it's seen by 67,000 people.
 New Zealand’s Expo 92 Commissioner General Ian Fraser says the show ‘will demonstrate to a very wealthy European audience that New Zealand has a lively and sophisticated culture.
 Together with the shows in the New Zealand pavilion it will help move the image of this country away from un-processed, bulk produce and empty landscapes, towards an image consistent with value-added exports and tourist products we most sell in greater volumes to survive.’

 Several artists explore historical old-world imagery, but from an antipodean perspective.
-Gavin Chilcott’s paintings on easels and vase-shaped carpet evoke an idealised Mediterranean.
+Gavin Chilcott’s vase-shaped carpet and his matching paintings on easels evoke an idealised Mediterranean.
 Richard Reddaway tiles photos of his body to create a frieze that recalls Romanesque architecture.
 John Reynolds's six-metre-long canvas, The Impossible Embrace incorporates the chimera and sphinx from Gustave Flaubert's Temptation of Saint Anthony.

 There are local references too.
 Elizabeth Thomson’s Phantoms of the Night consists of 100 bronze moths.
 All of the moth species have a place in Māori lore and are at risk following habitat decline due to colonisation.
 Jacqueline Fraser's installation Ko Aoraki te Maunga (Mt Cook Is the Mountain) refers to her Māori heritage.
 TJ McNamara says: ‘The untutored eye would probably see no more than a delicately expressed wedding-bedroom piece done in the unusual material of electric cable.’
 Paintings by the youngest artist, Michael Stevenson, celebrate small-town New Zealand life.

-After Seville, Luit Bieringa acts as exhibition co-ordinator, organising a tour to galleries in Madrid, Barcelona, and Zamora in Spain, and Leiden in Holland, then back to New Zealand.
-Wellington is the last stop.
+After Seville, Luit Bieringa acts as exhibition co-ordinator, organising a tour to galleries in Madrid, Barcelona, Zamora in Spain, and Leiden in Holland, then back through New Zealand, where Wellington is the last stop.
 Bieringa tells the Dominion, ‘I've been hearing lately that there are quite a few hurt feelings in the New Zealand art world, by people who were left out.
 That's inevitable.
 It's silly to think just one show is going to put us on the map.
 New Zealand artists should be participating overseas much more broadly than we are.'